COLuciana/qstrader/README.md

 # Quickstart

-The QSTrader repository provides some simple example strategies at [/examples](https://github.com/mhallsmoore/qstrader/tree/master/examples).
+The QSTrader repository provides some simple example strategies at [/examples](https://github.com/COLuciana/qstrader-reloaded/tree/master/examples).

-Within this quickstart section a classic 60/40 equities/bonds portfolio will be backtested with monthly rebalancing on the last day of the calendar month.
+Within this quickstart section, a classic 60/40 equities/bonds portfolio will be backtested with monthly rebalancing on the last day of the calendar month.

-To get started download the [sixty_forty.py](https://github.com/mhallsmoore/qstrader/blob/master/examples/sixty_forty.py) file and place into the directory of your choice.
+To get started download the [sixty_forty.py](https://github.com/COLuciana/qstrader-reloaded/blob/master/examples/sixty_forty.py) file and place it into the directory of your choice.

 The 60/40 script makes use of OHLC 'daily bar' data from Yahoo Finance.
-In particular it requires the [SPY](https://finance.yahoo.com/quote/SPY/history?p=SPY) and [AGG](https://finance.yahoo.com/quote/AGG/history?p=AGG) ETFs data.
+In particular, it requires the [SPY](https://finance.yahoo.com/quote/SPY/history?p=SPY) and [AGG](https://finance.yahoo.com/quote/AGG/history?p=AGG) ETFs data.
 Download the full history for each and save as CSV files in same directory as ``sixty_forty.py``.

 Assuming that an appropriate Python environment exists and QSTrader has been installed (see **Installation** above), make sure to activate the virtual environment, navigate to the directory with ``sixty_forty.py`` and type: